 How Action for Children works

-Action for Children does what's right, does what's needed and does what works for children in the UK and Channel Islands.
-Every year, we change the lives of 301,000 children, young people and families.
+Action for Children does what's right, does what's needed and does what works for children across the UK.
+Every year, our team changes the lives of 301,000 children, young people and their families – but for every child who needs help to get help, there's plenty more to do.
+That's where you come in.

 You'll significantly improve young people's lives: